0xCoto/Virgo/paper.md

 radio (SDR; a radio receiver architecture where some conventional hardware-based steps are replicated in software, @Dillinger:2003).

-(SDR - a radio receiver architecture which applies certain functionalities on an embedded system/computer by means of software).

 `%Comment [to Paul]: How do you suggest we cite GNU Radio?`

 Designed to be used by students, educators and amateurs in the field of radio